MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-website-powerapps-link.md

 1. In the **Link** dialog box that appears, enter the corresponding information based on the selected action:

    - Link to a custom app: Enter the [registered URI](/windows/uwp/launch-resume/handle-uri-activation) in the format expected by the app.
+     > [!NOTE]
+     > If a custom app has been registered as the [default handler for a URI](/windows/uwp/launch-resume/handle-uri-activation), an author can launch that app by specifying a URI in the format expected by the app.
+Apps can be launched in [kiosk mode](/hololens/hololens-kiosk).
+Administrators can [use WDAC and Windows PowerShell to allow or block apps on HoloLens 2 devices with Microsoft Intune](/mem/intune/configuration/custom-profile-hololens).
    - Link to an email: Enter **mailto:** and the email address.
    - Link to a guide or step: [Create and copy a link to a guide or step](pc-app-copy-link-guide-step.md).
    - Link to a web page: Enter the web address starting with **http:** or **https:**.